bcx-exa/code_standards/readme.md

 - Extract secrets from enviroment local file then when deployed from the parameter store

+- Try to keep methods functions short, split into seperate methods.

 - No console.logs, use the bcx logger
   ```
   console.log("Date today", Date.now()); // ✗ avoid